parasyte/pixels/README.md

 `pixels` is more than just a library to push pixels to a screen, but less than a full framework.
 You're in charge of managing a window environment, event loop, and input handling.

+## MSRV Policy

+The Minimum Supported Rust Version for `pixels` will always be made available in the [MSRV.md](./MSRV.md) file on GitHub.

 ## Features

 - Built on modern graphics APIs powered by [`wgpu`](https://crates.io/crates/wgpu): DirectX 12, Vulkan, Metal.
 OpenGL support is a work in progress.
 - Use your own custom shaders for special effects.
-(WIP)
 - Hardware accelerated scaling on perfect pixel boundaries.
 - Supports non-square pixel aspect ratios.
 (WIP)